dafei1993/cmpe283/assignment4/README.md

 ## Qeustions
-1.For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.
-(You may skip this question if you are doing the lab by yourself).

-2.Include a sample of your print of exit count output from dmesg from “with ept” and “without ept”.

-3.What did you learn from the count of exits?
+What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?

-4.What changed between the two runs (ept vs no-ept)? ept
+What changed between the two runs (ept vs no-ept)?
+When EPT is set to zero, we looked on the shadow paging approach instead of the nested paging approach followed when the EPT is not set to zero.
+CR3 exits, Page Fault Exits and TLB Flush exits.
+These 3 types of exits occur in addition to the EPT.
 ![output1](https://github.com/dafei1993/cmpe283/blob/main/assignment4/hw4Screenshot/withept.jpg)
 noept